 We encourage owners to visit their pets and to feel involved in their treatment.
-During their recuperation, our in-patients have access to acupuncture, physiotherapy and hydrotherapy.
+During their recuperation, our in-patients have access to physiotherapy, laser therapy and hydrotherapy.

 We offer excellent surgical care in both expertise and equipment.
 In the surgical suite we have a large central preparation area with an adjoining imaging suite, two sterile operating theatres and a dedicated dental theatre.

 Undergoing surgery is safer that ever for all patients, including the elderly, and we regularly operate on rabbits and small pets.
 We are part of a regular screening program for pathogens and MRSA bacteria.